gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_GPU_ID``
-        set in the same way as ``mdrun -gpu_id``, ``GMX_GPU_ID`` allows the user to specify different GPU id-s, which can be useful for selecting different devices on different compute nodes in a cluster.
+        set in the same way as ``mdrun -gpu_id``, ``GMX_GPU_ID`` allows the user to specify different GPU IDs for different ranks, which can be useful for selecting different devices on different compute nodes in a cluster.
 Cannot be used in conjunction with ``mdrun -gpu_id``.

+``GMX_GPUTASKS``
+        set in the same way as ``mdrun -gputasks``, ``GMX_GPUTASKS`` allows the mapping of GPU tasks to GPU device IDs to be different on different ranks, if e.g. the MPI runtime permits this variable to be different for different ranks.
+Cannot be used in conjunction with ``mdrun -gputasks``.
+Has all the same requirements as ``mdrun -gputasks``.

 ``GMX_IGNORE_FSYNC_FAILURE_ENV``
         allow :ref:`gmx mdrun` to continue even if